 The best option in this case would be to find another (healthy) family member or neighbour that can take care of your dog while you recover.
 Ask them to buy new food and drinking bowls, do not take the ones from your house as they may be infected.

-Even if you are in the UK or US, good practice may be to now start observing some of the stricter European requirements to stop the spread of Covid-19 coronavirus and keep all of our pets safe.
+However, good practice is to observe these recommendations to stop the spread of Covid-19 coronavirus and keep all of our pets safe.